hydrusnetwork/hydrus/docs/downloader_parsers_formulae.md

 [![](images/json_thread_example.png)](images/json_thread_example.png)

 !!! note
     It is a great idea to check the html or json you are trying to parse with your browser.
-Most web browsers have excellent developer tools that let you walk through the nodes of the document you are trying to parse in a prettier way than I would ever have time to put together.
+Most web browsers have excellent developer tools that let you walk through the nodes of the document super easily, much better than my ugly UI.
 This image is one of the views Firefox provides if you simply enter a JSON URL.

 Searching for "posts"->1st list item->"sub" on this data will give you "Nobody like kino here.".